 Your rehab team will design a program that is safe for you.
 Before you start, the team will assess your overall health.
-A health care provider will do an exam and may ask you questions about your health and medical history.
+A provider will do an exam and may ask you questions about your health and medical history.
 You may also have some tests to check your heart.

-Most rehab programs last from three to six months.
+Most rehab programs last from 3 to 6 months.
 Your program may be longer or shorter depending on your condition.

 Most rehab programs cover several different areas:

 - Exercise.
 Regular exercise helps strengthen your heart and improve your overall health.
 During your sessions you may start with about a 5-minute warm up followed by about 20 minutes of aerobics.
 The goal is to get to about 70% to 80% of your maximum heart rate.
 You will then cool down for about 5 to 15 minutes.
 You may also may do some light weightlifting or use weight machines as part of your routine.
 At first, your team will monitor your heart while you are exercising.
 You will start slowly, and increase your physical activity over time.
 Your rehab team may also suggest you do other activities, such as walking or yard work, on days you are not at the program.

 - Healthy eating.
 Your team will help you learn how to make healthy food choices.
 They can help you plan a diet to help manage health problems, such as diabetes, obesity, high blood pressure, or high cholesterol.